aditocco2/overblinking/README.md

 - Optional rain resistance using an acrylic sheet and 3D printed waterproofing shield
 - Automatically initializes/recovers SD cards and survives card swaps
 - Only required electronics skill for assembly is through-hole soldering
+- Non-destructive design allows you to re-use components for other things post-ceremony (unlike the cap and gown themselves!)

 ## Build Your Own
-For instructions on how to make your own LED matrix graduation cap, read the full guide [here](https://overblinking.substack.com/guide)!
+For instructions on how to make your own LED matrix graduation cap, read the full guide [here](https://overblinking.substack.com)!